What happens on the day?

 For more information on the dress code, please click here.

-What does Praelector mean?
+What does Praelector do?

 Are ‘Congregation’ and ‘graduation’ the same?